SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 You manifest scales and claws reminiscent of your draconic ancestors.
 You gain the following benefits:
 • Increase your Strength, Constitution, or Charisma by 1, up to a maximum of 20.
 • Your scales harden.
-While you aren't wearing armor, your AC is equal to 10 + your Dexterity modifier + your Constitution modifier.
+While you are unarmored, your AC is equal to 10 + your Dexterity modifier + your Constitution modifier.
 You can use a shield and still gain this benefit.
 • You can grow retractable claws from the tips of your fingers.
 Extending or retracting the claws requires no action.
 The claws are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the normal bludgeoning damage for an unarmed strike.

 # 44. - *Dragon Wings* © [UB]